Using the App

 In the “Data” section of the app, you are able to export inhaler event reports to view and share with your healthcare provider if you choose.

-If you only use a maintenance or a rescue inhaler, you will see one graph for inhaler events and one graph for inspiratory flow rates.
-If you use both a maintenance and rescue inhaler, those sections will include two graphs each on inhaler events and inspiratory flow rates.
+If you only use a maintenance or a rescue inhaler, you will see one graph for inhaler events and one graph for inhaler technique.
+If you use both a maintenance and rescue inhaler, those sections will include two graphs each on inhaler events and inhaler technique.

-How do I share my information with my caregiver or healthcare provider?
+How do I share my information with my parent, guardian, or healthcare provider?

 You can choose to share and discuss your Digihaler reports in a few different ways:

-- You can bring your phone to your next appointment and show your healthcare provider your reports within the app.
+- You can bring your phone to your next appointment and show your healthcare provider the “Data” section within the app.

-- You can print a PDF in advance of your next appointment using the share function (the share function is located within the app reports function within the Data section).
+- You can print a PDF in advance of your next appointment using the Share icon (the Share icon is located within the Data section).

-- You can email the PDF directly to your healthcare provider using the share function within the app reports section.
+- You can email the PDF directly to your healthcare provider using the Share icon within the Data section.
 Your healthcare provider’s office must allow email communications from patients.

 - You can use AirDrop® (iPhone only) or you can text.